Meaning of Mortgage in French: Unlocking the Key Terms

 What is a Mortgage?

-Before we delve into the French translation, it’s important to understand what a mortgage actually is.
+Before we delve into the French translation, it’s important to understand what a mortgage is.
 Essentially, a mortgage is a legal agreement between a borrower and a lender, usually a bank, that allows the borrower to obtain funds to purchase a property.
 The property then serves as collateral for the loan.
 In simpler terms, a mortgage is a loan used to buy real estate.

 The French Translation

-In French, the translation for mortgage is “hypothèque”.
+In French, the translation for a mortgage is “hypothèque”.
 This term is commonly used in France and other French-speaking countries to refer to the same concept of a loan secured by real estate.
 The word “hypothèque” originates from the Latin word “hypotheca”, meaning a pledge or security.

 How does a Mortgage Work?